sami-p/autumn-breeze-6309/README.md

 4. `cd b2-mid-mod`
 5. `bundle install`

-When you run `bundle exec rspec` you should have 0 tests.
+When you run `bundle exec rspec` you should have 2 passing tests.

 ## Instructions